azer/homepage/posts/2018-09-08-a-good-makefile-for-go.md

 I occasionally tweak my Makefiles to speed up my development process, this morning was one of those times and I decided to share the result with others.

-To summarize, I use Go for building servers and my expectation from a Makefile is as following:
+To summarize, I use Go for building web servers and my expectation from a Makefile is as following:

-* Simplicity.
 * High-level, simple commands.
 Such as; `compile` `start` `stop` `watch`, etc.
 * Managing project-specific environment variables.
 It should inclide `.env` file.
 * Development-mode that auto-compiles on change.
 * Development-mode that shows compile error without verbosity around it.
 * Project-specific GOPATH, so I can keep dependencies in `vendor` folder.
-* Simplified file watching that runs given command with local GOPATH. e.g `make watch run="go test ./..."`
+* Simplified file watching. e.g `make watch run="go test ./..."`

 And here is the typical directory layout I prefer: